 The medieval coat of arms became popular and commonly used by individual families or persons by the 13th century.
 It was at this time that the practice of inheriting a coat of arms from one generation to the next began.

-During the early medieval period, military chiefs primarily bore coat of arms, so the practice of heraldry was mostly limited to warriors.
+During the early medieval period, military chiefs primarily bore coats of arms, so the practice of heraldry was mostly limited to warriors.
 Eventually, this also became possible for the noblemen who could join the King in battles with a certain number of people.

 Over time, knights were also allowed to have their own coat of arms.
 Coat of arms typically included certain terms referring to the family name and profession.
-Chandler, for example, if used on a families coat of arms referred to their profession as candle makers.
+Chandler, for example, if used on a family’s coat of arms referred to their profession as candle makers.
 Similarly, modified forms of family surnames were also used.

-The sole battlefield purpose of the coat of arms was identification, and this purpose was soon overtaken by a greater ambition by families and individuals to identify themselves even in peace time.
+The sole battlefield purpose of the coat of arms was identification, and this purpose was soon overtaken by a greater ambition by families and individuals to identify themselves even in peacetime.

-Medieval coat of arms originated either as a result of the need for battlefield identifications, or simply because of a spirit of rivalry during jousting tournaments.
+Medieval coat of arms originated either as a result of the need for battlefield identifications or simply because of a spirit of rivalry during jousting tournaments.
 In either case, historically coat of arms came into popular use in medieval Europe by the 12th century.